IAX Celebrating Success

 Keith Weller Lounge, King Power Stadium

-More details of the meeting and IAX supported projects can be found below.
-We will be adding more information about the sessions as they become available:
+More details of the meeting and IAX supported projects can be found below:

 Session 1: Supporting Early Career Researchers - introduction by Sarah White